‘Days Of Our Lives’ Spoilers: Nicole and Brady’s Plan To Get Rid Of Sex Addict Scooter And Hilary

 Scooter is also getting impatient with Nicole stalling on giving in to his demands.
 He wants to make those hot fantasies come true as soon as possible.
 However, Scooter isn’t the only one who is fed up.
 Nicole is a dangerous woman when threatened, hence, her trip to the gun store.

 Days of Our Lives behind-the-scenes photos reveal Hilary in a titillating outfit which begs the question about Hilary’s real role in this fiasco.
 Is Hilary in on Scooter’s devious blackmail threats?
 Are they doing this for secret thrills?
-Is Hilary manipulating Nicole by constantly telling her a sob story hoping that Nicole will take action against Scooter?
+Is Hilary manipulating Nicole by constantly telling her a sob story while hoping that Nicole will take action against Scooter?

 Days of Our Lives spoilers reveal that Brady and Nicole will come up with a plan to get rid of Scooter and Hilary for once and for all.
 The spoilers also hint that Eric’s intuition is also telling him that Nicole is in trouble.
 Could he help Nicole in her time of need?